JB-26/website-portfolio/src/blog/2022-05-18-ios-icon-book.md

 The stencil is my personal highlight, it has a solid feel and can even work with the Apple Pencil!

-Here's a quick demo of using the stencil with Pixelmator Pro, where I have mirrored the display onto my iPad.
+Here's a quick demo of using the stencil with Pixelmator Pro, where I have mirrored the display onto my iPad (I am no means a professional icon designer!)

 <iframe width="90%" height="315" src="https://www.youtube-nocookie.com/embed/eDIqZeKFbU8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-It’s a really nice touch to be included in the book (I may even take a stab at designing an icon myself!)
+It’s a really nice touch for the stencil to be included in the book (I may even take a stab at designing an icon myself!)

+I have yet to decide on where I will place the sticker.

 ## Should you get it?
 If you have an interest in software, iOS or UX/UI then you should get this book.
 The amount of care and attention can be felt in every page of this book, and that alone is why it’s worth considering buying a copy.